YanceyA/Danger_Klipper_Docs/docs/MPC.md

 > 1. Cool to ambient: The calibration routine needs to know the approximate ambient temperature and waits until the hotend temperature stabilises and stops decreasing relative to ambient.
 > 2. Heat past 200°C: Measure the point where the temperature is increasing most rapidly, and the time and temperature at that point.
 Also, three temperature measurements are needed at some point after the initial latency has taken effect.
 > 3. Hold temperature while measuring ambient heat-loss: At this point enough is known for the MPC algorithm to engage.
-The calibration routine makes a best guess at the overshoot past 200°C which will occur and targets this temperature for about a minute while ambient heat-loss is measured without and with the fan engaged (if a `cooling_fan` is specified)
+The calibration routine makes a best guess at the overshoot past 200°C which will occur and targets this temperature for about a minute while ambient heat-loss is measured without and with the fan engaged (if a `cooling_fan` is specified).
 > 4. The MPC calibration routine creates the appropriate model constants.
 At this time the model parameters are temporary and not yet saved to the printer configuration.

 The MPC calibration routine must be run for each heater, to be controlled by MPC, in order to determine the model parameters.
 For an MPC calibration to be successful an extruder must be able to reach 200C.
 Calibration is performed with the following G-code command.